BluemediaGER/nginx-live/README.md

 repo.bluemedia.dev/bluemedia/nginx-live
 ```

-You will now need to use the server url in your streaming software in the following format: `rtmps://<hostname-or-ip>:<rtmp-port>/live`.
+You will now need to set the server url in your streaming software in the following format: `rtmps://<hostname-or-ip>:<rtmp-port>/live`.
 It is important that you specify the RTMP port.

-If you also want to make the web player and the HLS files available via HTTPS, you can simply put a reverse proxy of your choice in front of the nginx-live container.
+If you want to make the web player and the HLS files available via HTTPS, you can simply put a reverse proxy of your choice in front of the nginx-live container.

 ### Available environment variables
-- RTMP_PORT - Port on which nginx-live listens for ingest data from your streaming software or encoder.
+- `RTMP_PORT` - Port on which nginx-live listens for ingest data from your streaming software or encoder.
 Defaults to `1935`.
-- HTTP_PORT - Port on which the web player and HLS files are available via HTTP.
+- `HTTP_PORT` - Port on which the web player and HLS files are available via HTTP.
 Defaults to `8080`.
-- TLS_CERT - File name of the TLS certificate file in the /cert directory inside the container.
+- `TLS_CERT` - File name of the TLS certificate file in the /cert directory inside the container.
 If set, encrypted ingest will be enabled on the RTMP port.
-- TLS_KEY - File name of the private key that belongs to the TLS certificate.
+- `TLS_KEY` - File name of the private key that belongs to the TLS certificate.
-- STREAM_KEY - Stream key, which is needed to ingest stream data.
+- `STREAM_KEY` - Stream key, which is needed to ingest stream data.
 If the variable is not set, the key is randomly generated at container startup.

 ## Built with